FAQ’s

 The Nutrition Contribution Score is a metric to give a sense of how valuable each food item is in terms of its nutritional contribution to the global food system.
 The DELTA Model® calculates this score for each food item by taking the proportion of each nutrient (e.g. Calcium, Vitamin A) supplied by the food item (e.g. Apples, Bananas), and then summing these for all nutrients.
 Energy and carbohydrates are excluded from the calculation, as a high contribution to these values is not necessarily beneficial to the global population.

-Constraints of SNi DELTA Model®
+Constraints of the SNi DELTA Model®

 Vitamin D and iodine